edraj/dmart/readme.md

   - flat-file data persistence on standard file-system.
 Using folders, clear and simple json format that is backed by json-schema, text and binary (media/documents) files.
   - Python 3.11 with emphasis on
     - asyncio : maximizing scalability and leverage of server resources and enabling background jobs (post api service time).
-    - type hinting and strengent linting (pyright).
+    - type hinting and stringent linting (pyright).
   - FastAPI as the api micro-framework (based on our _curated_ fastapi skeleton) and full leverage of Pydantic and OpenApi version 3.
   - Hypercorn (runner server)
   - Redis as the operational data store.
-With sepecific leverage of RediSearch RedisJSON modules.
+With specific leverage of RediSearch RedisJSON modules.
   - Intensive json-based logging for easier insights.

 <img src="./docs/datamart-one.png" width="50"> <img src="./docs/datamart-two.png" width="50"> <img src="./docs/datamart-three.png" width="50"> <img src="./docs/datamart-four.png" width="50">